 Kirsty has also written a chapter in the book, Human Trafficking: The Complexities of Exploitation (Margaret Malloch and Paul Rigby, 2016), contributed to the drafting of best practice standards in an EU funded project in the area of Early Legal Intervention for survivors of human trafficking, and been invited as an expert to train and speak throughout Europe.

-In the last 6 months, she has spoken at Police Scotland’s first national conference on human trafficking and she spoke on an expert panel for the European Institute for Gender Equality (EIGE) consultation on its draft recommendations to facilitate the gender-specific implementation of particular provisions of the Anti-Trafficking Directive Consultation-meeting-trafficking-human-beings.
+Recently, she has spoken at Police Scotland’s first national conference on human trafficking and she spoke on an expert panel for the European Institute for Gender Equality (EIGE) consultation on its draft recommendations to facilitate the gender-specific implementation of particular provisions of the Anti-Trafficking Directive Consultation-meeting-trafficking-human-beings.
 She also attended a high-level expert meeting at the OSCE in Warsaw to discuss the update of the OSCE handbook on National Referral Mechanisms – Joining Efforts to Protect the Rights of Trafficked Persons.